Irreligion in the Czech Republic

 Irreligion in the Czech Republic pertains to atheism, agnosticism, and lack of religious affiliation in the Czech Republic.
-The history of irreligion in the Czech Republic dates back to 19th century freethought and saw additional developments during Communist rule.
+The history of irreligion in the Czech Republic dates back to 19th century freethought movements, and saw additional developments during Communist rule.
 A majority of people in the Czech Republic are irreligious or otherwise unaffiliated, and the country is considered to be one of the most irreligious in the world.